Bank Millennium

 Bank Millennium S.A. is a Poland-based commercial bank with headquarters in Warsaw, and owned by the Portuguese bank Millennium BCP.
-It is one of the largest banks in Poland and has been operating for 32 years.
+It is one of the largest banks in Poland and has been operating for 35 years.
 In 2018, it was the 7th bank in Poland in terms of asset value.

 History

 Bank Millennium SA was established in 1989 as Bank Inicjatyw Gospodarczych BIG SA.
 Initially, 98% of shares in it were owned by Warta, Poczta Polska, PZU, Universal and Transakcja foreign trade headquarters (KC PZPR and ZSMP), and 2% were held by natural persons.
 In 1992 the Bank's shares—the first shares of a financial institution—debuted on the Warsaw Stock Exchange.
 In 1997 the Bank merged with Bank Gdański SA (1997).
-A year later in cooperation with its Portuguese shareholder and partner Banco Comercial Portugues (BCP), the Bank launched the Millennium retail service network.
+A year later in cooperation with its Portuguese shareholder and partner Banco Comercial Português (BCP), the Bank launched the Millennium retail service network.
 Today BCP holds 50.1% shares of Bank Millennium.

 May 31, 2019 Bank Millennium S.A. took over Euro Bank as a result of acquiring about 99.79% of the shares that were bought from Société Générale.
 On September 10, 2019, the Polish Financial Supervision Authority (KNF) granted permission to merge banks.
 On October 1, 2019, there was a legal merger, Bank Millennium and Euro Bank became one bank.